sstorie/experiments/README.md

 # Experiments
 This repository contains a bunch of stand alone experiments I'm using to evaluate different technologies.

+## Quick note about security vulnerabilities

+The code in this repository uses versions of Angular from a few years ago, and I am not actively updating them to reflect the latest versions of things.
+As a result there are identified security vulnerabilities in this repository, so be aware should you choose to use this code.

 ## Running these experiments

 Most of these experiments require just a simple http server.
 I use the standard [http-server](https://www.npmjs.com/package/http-server) available via npm: